DevOpsWithDheeraj/AWS-Basics-to-Advanced/AWS-Management-and-Governance-Services/README2.md

 ### 💡 **Example:**

-Your EC2 instance runs at 10% CPU usage.
+Your EC2 instance runs at 10% CPU usage. <br>
-→ Compute Optimizer suggests a smaller instance.
+→ Compute Optimizer suggests a smaller instance. <br>
 → You downsize and reduce monthly cost.

 ---